-ono person undergoing extraction, seller, orgenetic paren the websites forego such clumsy terms. he donor serves to normative, heterosexual, nuclear economic unit of reproduction actual practice expands single people and samesex couples’ ability to have children. cheap egg supply works for nearly every.
+It would be more accurate to substitute the label "donor" with "person undergoing extraction," "seller," or "genetic parent", but the websites and their mission to romanticize the nuclear family forego such clumsy terms.
+The euphemism "donor" serves to prop up the normative, heterosexual, nuclear economic unit of reproduction.
+This is ironic because the actual practice of IVF expands single people's and same-sex couples’ ability to have children.
+The money doesn't discriminate; a cheap egg supply works for nearly everyone.

-The following quote by an ethicist demonstrates the typical that has taken place in the ethicists’ corner of the debate: “When people want to [provide an egg] for altruistic reasons, it's a wonderful gift. … When donation becomes commercialized, it raises all sorts of deep, philosophical questions about using humans as a means to an end.”
-The quote suggests that an altruistic would be in itself enough to defer the deep philosophical issues, ranging from coercion to eugenics, that commercial might raise.
+The following quote by an ethicist demonstrates the typical divide that has taken place in the ethicists’ corner of the debate: “When people want to [provide an egg] for altruistic reasons, it's a wonderful gift. … When donation becomes commercialized, it raises all sorts of deep, philosophical questions about using humans as a means to an end.”
+The quote suggests that an altruistic intent would be in itself enough to defer the deep philosophical issues, ranging from coercion to eugenics, that a purely commercial venture might raise.
 This false distinction between gifting and commercialization confuses a critical point.
-Ndoctors, nurses, money lenders, accountants, pharmaceutical companies, lawyers, and many others profit from commercialized, for-profit, IVF.
+No matter the donor's intent, doctors, nurses, money lenders, accountants, pharmaceutical companies, lawyers, and many others profit from commercialized, for-profit, IVF.
 Even when the gamete is freely given, the structure it enters is commercialized.
 By missing this key point the ethicists offer a nostaligic inaccurate view of medicine, thus missing an opportunity to take a hard look at the industry that upholds this gift economy, and joining the industry in advocating for cheap eggs.

 Anonymity has also worked to assuage anxiety both about the baby-exchange market.
 Many potential egg recipients insist on anonymity, at least in part because of the stigma of using donated eggs.
-Some others donations – recruiters, physicians, recipients, even donors themselves – also prefer anonym donorship.
-Anonymity is the primary reason the industry gives for not wanting long-term follow-up , despite the risk that critical genetic material about a genetic donor will not be accessible to the children.
+Some others implicated in donations – recruiters, physicians, recipients, even donors themselves – also prefer anonymous donorship.
+Anonymity is the primary reason the industry gives for not wanting long-term follow-up on donors, despite the risk that critical genetic material about a genetic donor will not be accessible to the children.

-Anonymity other consequence ; it leaves those undergoing extraction vulnerable in medical emergencies. those considering selling or donating eggs have not had to deal with or understand the health system before, develop the skills to successfully negotiate the multiple demands of being a patient, which can leave them vulnerable.
+Anonymity has another consequence as well; it leaves those undergoing extraction vulnerable in medical emergencies.
+Because good health is required of donors, those considering selling or donating eggs have typically not had to deal with or understand the health system before, nor have they developed the skills to successfully negotiate the multiple demands of being a patient, which can leave them vulnerable.
 One woman who had been hired to undergo egg extraction suffered a severe stroke in reaction to Lupron.
-Since her parents did not know she was undergoing the procedure, they were called in only after she was in the emergency room. or unease
+Since her parents did not know she was undergoing the procedure, they were called in only after she was in the emergency room.
+Medical settings often require full disclosure to ensure proper diagnosis or treatments, especially in emergencies, and secrecy or unease around medical history heightens risk.

 The framing of the system requires young women to provide the raw material for a highly profitable service.
 They are given untested drugs and not warned of a decades long history linking hormones to cancer.
-The industry represents an innocent process in the higher service of The Family (or more accurately, certain The Families otential donors are represented as individual enabler of that story and urged on the basis of ethics not to demand payment for their trouble and risks.
+The industry represents an innocent process in the higher service of The Family (or more accurately, certain The Families).
+Potential donors are represented as individual enablers of that more global story and urged on the basis of ethics not to demand payment for their trouble and risks.
 How could we have gone so far wrong?

+More is Better